PrioritySoftware/PrioritySoftware.github.io/_sdk/Errors-and-Warnings.md

 > form: <code>The shipping address is identical to the customer's mailing
 > address.
 See the {CUSTOMERS.F} form.</code>

+If the message is an error message, the entity code will also function as a clickable link to the relevant entity.
+In warning messages, only the entity title will appear, without being clickable.

 Remember to check that the entity name and type have been correctly written, that is, the entity you specified really exists.